Populating fields dynamically in Gravity Forms

 4. Using a hook and custom code

-We’ll also cover some common use-cases for dynamic population, and answer some frequently asked questions about this powerful feature.
+I’ll also cover some common use-cases for dynamic population, and answer some frequently asked questions about this powerful feature.

-Ready?
-Let’s get started! 😁
+Let’s get started!

-What is dynamic population in Gravity Forms?
+What is dynamic population?

 Dynamic population in Gravity Forms refers to a feature that allows you to pre-fill fields in a form, or pre-select values in a multi-select field (like a Drop Down).
 This applies to regular fields and Admin/hidden fields!